BumbleBee0819/OnlinePsychophysicsExperiment_AsymmetricMatching/README.md

 This folder contains the codes for the online asymmetric matching experiment.
 We used the codes to collect data for our paper [Does geometric sharpness affect perception of translucent material perception?]().

 ## Dependencies
-The codes are written in HTML/CSS/Javascript/PHP/MySQL and has been tested with:
+The codes are written in HTML/CSS/Javascript/PHP/MySQL and have been tested with:
-* PHP 5.6.0
+* PHP 5.6.30
+* MySQL 5.6.37
+* jQuery 1.12.4, minified

 ## Usage